 When shopping for a herding ball for your pooch, there are several things you need to consider.
 If you have an enthusiastic puppy on your hands, you will need to purchase a ball that complements his size.
 Balls designed for herding can be dense and heavy at times, so choosing the right one for your pup will encourage him to play with it.
 Luckily, some manufacturers have come up with a size guide that you can use to check the dimensions of the ball.
 Generally speaking, Great Danes will find enormous balls worthy of their time and will have a blast chasing them around the yard.
 In contrast, smaller breeds will find happiness in equally small balls that they can easily herd and bark orders at during playtime.

 Dogs love to chew on things, and balls are no exception.
 Their passion for chewing can get them into trouble and can also put them at risk of swallowing small shards that often become choking hazards.
 Playtime should be about having fun and exercising using safe, unbreakable toys, and this is where herding balls can come in handy.
 Indestructible dog toys can be lifesavers when it comes to smart and highly energetic dogs who can cause a ton of damage when bored.
 Fortunately, the cure for boredom comes in the shape of heavy duty balls that were specifically built for outdoor use.
-Tough herding balls can be used in swimming pools and gardens.
-Their durability makes them the toy of choice for Australian Shepherds and other breeds who need a long-lasting toy to shove around the yard.
-Puncture proof balls are also available in case you needed a bouncy ball capable of surviving your pooch and his sharp teeth, especially during playtime.
+Tough herding balls can be used in both swimming pools and gardens, and their durability makes them the toy of choice for Australian Shepherds and other breeds who need a long-lasting toy to shove around the yard.
+Puncture proof balls are also available in case you needed a bouncy ball capable of surviving your pooch and their sharp teeth during playtime.

 Weight is one more thing that you need to consider before buying a herding ball for your dog.
 A lightweight ball can be fun and appropriate for indoor use if you have a basement or a special playroom where your puppy can practice his herding habit.
 Similarly, large dogs require a ball that is compatible with their height and weight.
 If a ball is too small for herding, they will grow bored of it and will probably start looking for something else to chase.